 A good mix will be smooth and lightweight.
-You’ll be able to easily break apart the mix and it will absorb water quickly.
-If there’s big chunks of wood, it’s hard to break apart, or the bag is super heavy, pass.
+You’ll be able to easily break it apart and it will absorb water quickly.
+If there are big chunks of wood, it’s hard to break apart, or the bag is super heavy, pass.
 There are so many good potting mixes out there — don’t waste your money on cheap imitations.

-The GreenStalk Vertical Planter uses 1 cubic foot of soil per tier – that’s a lot of soil!
+The GreenStalk Original Vertical Planter uses 1 cubic foot (or 8 gallons) of soil per tier – that’s a lot of soil!
 All bags are not created equal.
 Small bags are easier to handle and may be worth the cost difference depending on your preference.
-If you’re looking for the biggest impact for money spent, go for the big bags!
-Some bags will be labeled in gallons or even quarts, you can easily pull up a conversion chart online if you’re at the store and unsure how much you need.
+If you’re looking for the biggest bang for your buck, go for the big bags!
+Some bags will be labeled in gallons or even quarts, so you may need to pull up a conversion chart online if you’re at the store and unsure how much you need.

 If you are unsure what type of soil to get, ask your local garden center.
-Nurseries and Garden Centers in your area are a wealth of information on what works best in your particular climate.
+Nurseries and garden centers in your area are a wealth of information on what works best in your particular climate.
 If you’re at a big box store, look up reviews online by simply searching the brand.
-I’ve done this a few times.
-There may not be a ton of reviews on every potting soil, but you will definitely see reviews if people have had a bad experience.
+There may not be a lot of reviews on every potting soil, but you will definitely see reviews if people have had a bad experience.
 Below are some recommendations by brands that we’ve used or our customers have used with favorable results:

 That wraps up our list!
-For more info on choosing the right soil, email us at firstname.lastname@example.org.
-Share your favorite potting mix/soil below and in our Facebook Gardener’s group.
+For more info on choosing the right soil, email us at email@example.com.
+You can also join our GreenStalk Gardener’s Group on Facebook to learn about what soils our customers prefer.